aws/aws-eks-best-practices/content/security/docs/pods.md

 ### Choosing between policy-as-code and Pod Security Standards

-The Pod Security Standards (PSS) were developed to replace the Pod Security Policy (PSP), by providing a solution that was native to Kubernetes and did not require non-native solutions from the Kubernetes ecosystem.
+The Pod Security Standards (PSS) were developed to replace the Pod Security Policy (PSP), by providing a solution that was built-in to Kubernetes and did not require solutions from the Kubernetes ecosystem.
 That being said, policy-as-code (PAC) solutions are considerably more flexible.

 The following list of Pros and Cons is designed help you make a more informed decision about your pod security solution.